There are two hospices who offer end-of-life and bereavement support for people living in north east Essex.

 Facing the end of life can be incredibly overwhelming, and St Helena offers gentle support for the whole family.
 Counsellors, social workers and pastoral staff provide emotional and spiritual care, helping people and their loved ones feel supported, understood and reassured throughout the journey.

-Find out more about emotional, psychological and spiritual supportBereavement support
+Find out more about emotional, psychological and spiritual support.

-For those who would like more specialist or extended support, Forget Me Not counselling is available as a paid for option.
+For those who would like more specialist or extended support, Forget Me Not counselling is available as a paid-for option.
 It provides dedicated time with trained counsellors for people whose grief feels particularly complex or long-lasting.
-Link:

 Talking about future wishes can bring peace of mind.
 The My Care Choices Register allows people to record how and where they would like to be cared for at the end of life.
 St Helena hosts this electronic register so that all health and care teams can access this information and support people in the best way possible.

-Support is available to adults in north east Essex who are living with an incurable or life limiting illness, as well as to their families, friends and carers.
+Support is available to adults living in Colchester and Tendring, who are living with an incurable or life-limiting illness, as well as to their families, friends and carers.
 Bereavement services are open to anyone in the area who has experienced a loss, regardless of where or how their loved one died.